CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 |IC|
 ----------------------------------------------------------------------
-Now you know how to create a basic static map layout.
-We can go a step further and create a map layout that adapts dynamically, with more layout items.
+Now you know how to create a map layout!
+This marks the end of Lab 1 Part A. Next week we will start editing and creating data!

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE